Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 Now write a polymorphic version that has types $Ta for a and $Tb for b, returning a value of type Ta.
 Observe that it works like the previous version.
 Now change the type of a to float32.
 Explain what happens when you compile (see do_math_things2.jai)
 (5) Write a polymorphic proc display_xy that shows the x and y coordinates of a Vector2, Vector3 and Vector4 instances; take the Vector definitions from module _Math_ (see display_xy.jai).
 (6) Try to understand the error you get when compiling polymorph_err.jai

+The following two § are not specific about polymorphism, but they do prepare the way for the `map` polymorphic example in § 22.6

 ## 22.3 The lambda notation =>
 See *22.5_lambdas.jai*: